ingadhoc/stock/stock_voucher_ux/README.rst

 Stock Voucher
 =============

 #.
-This module adds stock voucher report on stock picking to generate a voucher for each Customers pickings.
-#.
-Also adds parameters in stock picking type to set declared value and number_package in the pickings.
+This module makes the assignation of the vouchers depending on the quantity of pages the report has.

 Installation
 ============